Skip to main content

 Focus on Affirmative Action, Equity, Diversity, and Inclusion (ED&I)

 Over the past several years, there has been an increased and sustained focus on workplace diversity.
-If this has not been something focal to business strategy in the past, leaders are wondering where they should start and why.
-The answer to this depends on several factors, but the evidence is becoming impossible to ignore − an intentional workplace diversity effort is critical.
+If this hasn’t been focal to business strategy in the past, leaders are wondering where they should start and why.
+The answer to this depends on several factors.
+But the evidence is becoming impossible to ignore − an intentional workplace diversity effort is critical.

-Banks and financial institutions covered by FDIC insurance are considered government contractors and therefore must develop a formal Affirmative Action Plan (AAP) to ensure equal employment opportunity for race, gender, disability, and protected veteran status if they have at least 50 employees.
+Banks and financial institutions covered by FDIC insurance are considered government contractors.
+Therefore, they must develop a formal Affirmative Action Plan (AAP) to ensure equal employment opportunity for race, gender, disability, and protected veteran status if they have at least 50 employees.
 These requirements are enforced by the Office of Federal Contract Compliance Programs (OFCCP) to comply with Executive Order 11246 (covers race and gender); Section 503 of the Rehabilitation Act of 1973 (covers individuals with disabilities); and the Vietnam Era Veterans’ Readjustment Assistance Act of 1974, aka VEVRAA (covers protected veterans).

 For those organizations that must do so to remain in compliance, the case for developing a formal AAP is clear.
-However, even for organizations not required to do so, there is a strong business case for ensuring equal opportunity and embracing diversity and inclusion.
+However, there is a strong business case for ensuring equal opportunity and embracing diversity and inclusion.

 Having a workforce that lacks diversity could increase risk from a legal standpoint.
 Discriminating against a job applicant or an employee because of the person’s race, color, religion, sex (including pregnancy, transgender status, and sexual orientation), national origin, age (40 or older), disability, or genetic information is illegal.
 Even if discrimination was not intended toward an applicant or employee, poor optics can lead to a complaint being filed with the Equal Employment Opportunity Commission (EEOC) and a potential lawsuit.
 If that happens, an organization risks a loss of productivity, incurring legal fees (including compensatory damages), and its reputation as an employer.
 Without strong documentation as evidence that discrimination did not actually occur, intentions are left open to interpretation and the organization could be at a disadvantage.